The Elder Scrolls: Arena: Release

 The game was originally due to release on Christmas Day 1993 but it was then released three months later in March 1994.
 The misleading packaging further contributed to distributor distaste for the game, leading to an initial distribution of only 3,000 units—a smaller number even, recalls Peterson, than the sales for his Terminator 2029 add-on.
 "We were sure we had screwed the company and we'd go out of business."
 However, PC Gamer US reported in late 1995:

 Arena was originally released on CD-ROM and 3.5" floppy disk.
 The CD-ROM edition is the more advanced, featuring enhanced speech for some characters and CGI video sequences.
 In late 1994, Arena was re-released in a special "Deluxe Edition" package, containing the CD-ROM patched to the latest version, a mousepad with the map of Tamriel printed on it, and the Codex Scientia, an in-depth hint book.

 The version that was released as freeware by Bethesda Softworks in 2004 is the 3.5" floppy disk version, not the CD-ROM edition.
 Newer systems may require an emulator such as DOSBox to run it, as Arena is a DOS-based program.
+A free and open-source re-implementation of the game, OpenTESArena, is currently in development.